-Kelvin has been recognised as a Highly Regarded lawyer in Banking & Finance, Capital Markets and Islamic Finance in IFLR1000 and a Recommended lawyer in Banking and Finance and Capital Markets in The Legal 500 Asia Pacific.
-He is also a Recognised Practitioner in Chambers Asia-Pacific.
-Kelvin has been endorsed by peers and clients in IFLR1000 as being “proactive, knowledgeable and experienced in banking matters”, and is praised by sources to have “in-depth knowledge and experience in advising on financing/loan transactions”.
-According to The Legal 500 Asia Pacific, he has been endorsed by peers and clients alike as “competent and knowledgeable”.
+Kelvin is recognised as a Highly Regarded lawyer in Banking & Finance, Capital Markets and Islamic Finance in IFLR1000 and is a Recommended lawyer in Banking and Finance and Capital Markets in The Legal 500 Asia Pacific.
+He is also ranked in Banking & Finance in Chambers Asia-Pacific where a client comments that "Kelvin is a very thorough adviser and is knowledgeable in his field of expertise".
+According to The Legal 500 Asia Pacific, Kelvin has been endorsed by peers and clients as “competent and knowledgeable”.
+He has also been endorsed in IFLR1000 as being “proactive, knowledgeable and experienced in banking matters” and for his "client-first, solution-oriented, speedy and practical advice".
+Kelvin is also praised by sources as “a very technically sound lawyer who inspires confidence in his clients” and having “in-depth knowledge and understanding of financing/loan transactions, and his advice is always comprehensive”.

 Graduating with a double degree in Commerce (majoring in Accounting and Finance) and an LL.B.
 (Hons), Kelvin joined the Firm in 2012 after more than 12 years of legal practice in corporate, financial services and real estate law with another Malaysian firm.

 Kelvin is concurrently a partner in Allen & Gledhill LLP, the Firm’s associate firm in Singapore.